Metric response of relative entropy: A universal indicator of quantum criticality: Intrinsic geometry of relative entropy in TFIM

 Due to the fundamental theorem of calculus the anti-derivative exists only when the integrand $\sqrt{\Sigma_1^{\text{TFIM}}}$ is a continuous function on the closed interval $[h_+, h_-]$.
 But in the thermodynamic limit, $\Sigma_1^{\text{TFIM}}$ is discontinuous at $|h|=1$ which is indicative of the second order QPT between paramagnet $\leftrightarrow$ ferromagnet (\textit{cf.} Fig. \ref{fig:tfim_response_one_site} whose extrapolation for $N \to \infty$ diverges as $h\to h_c = \pm 1$).
 Therefore $d(h_1,h_2)$ is defined if and only if the interval $[h_1, h_2]$ does not contain $h = \pm 1$.
 For any such interval excluding the QCP, one has the following expression for the distance function which satisfies the three necessary conditions of a distance, i.e., $(1)$ non-negative, $(2)$ symmetric, and $(3)$ satisfying triangular inequality, i.e., $d(a,b) \leq d(a,c)+d(c,b)$ (for one dimension, $(3)$ is trivially satisfied, by becoming an equality).
 Hence we obtain

-Note that this expression only works when $h_c = \pm 1 \not\in [h_1,h_2]$, and due to the boundedness of $- \frac{\pi}{2} \leq \sin^{-1}(x) \leq \frac{\pi}{2}$ for any $x \in [-1,1]$, $d(h_1,h_2)$ is also bounded for parameters residing in either of the quantum phases.
-This is a consequence of $m_z(h) \in [-1,1]$ for all $h$.
+Note that this expression only works when the interval $[h_1,h_2]$ does not contain either of the critical points $h_c = \pm 1$.
+Since $- \frac{\pi}{2} \leq \sin^{-1}(x) \leq \frac{\pi}{2}$ for any $x \in [-1,1]$, $d(h_1,h_2)$ is bounded for parameters residing within either of the quantum phases; this is a consequence of the fact that $-1 \le m_z(h) \le 1$ for all $h$.
 Numerically summing up the integrand over a domain including either of the critical points $h_c = \pm 1$ diverges since $\Sigma_1^{\text{TFIM}}(h \to h_c) \to \infty$ due to the gapless spectra at any second order QPT such as this.
 Therefore due to the non-analyticity of the response function $\Sigma^{\text{TFIM}}_1$ at $h = \pm 1$, two different sides of it denote points in the parameter space corresponding to two different quantum phases; points between which do not have a well-defined analytical distance - uniquely identifies the distinct quantum phases as disjoint subspaces of the parameter space.

 For a TFIM with a finite number of sites, the distance between points on the entire parameter space of $h$ is well-defined without any restriction, further re-affirming the absence of any QPT for finite systems.
-Also the formalism allows one to explore the richer intrinsic geometry QRE of models with arbitrary number of parameters, potentially characterizing QPTs as geometric singularities in the entropy-landscape; we leave this for future investigations.
+Also the formalism allows one to explore the richer intrinsic geometry QRE of models with arbitrary number of parameters, potentially characterizing QPTs as geometric singularities in the entropy landscape; we leave this for future investigations.